Qumulo/QumuloCustomConnector/workshop/qcc-workshop-config-conn.md

         `net use /persist:yes Q: \\anq.qcc.qumulo.net\invoices`
     - You can also mount the drive using Windows Explorer "Map Network Drive"

-- Inspect the Q:\hostname folder on the ANQ cluster
+- Inspect the Q:\HOSTNAME folder on the ANQ cluster
     - Confirm that there are PDFs in the folder.
     - Review a few PDFs to familiarize yourself with the content.